89 Comments

 ArcticStones's avatar

 On a side note: This is why Prince Harry got so pissed.
-He was fighting in Afghanistan, just being one of the lads.
+He was fighting in Afghanistan, just being one of the lads in his unit.
 Not wanting to draw any undue attention to himself.
 When the gawking royalty-obsessed British media outed him, the military pulled him out – much to Harry’s dismay.
 The military could not allow Prince Harry to become a prized target.

 BeeBeeinNYC's avatar